ithaanudeep/Trafficsign_classifier/README.md

 Step1: Download the files and download GTSRB dataset from the abov mentiond link.
 Step2: Keep all the files and dataset folder in th same directory.
 Step3: Run the file main.py in Pycharm IDE.
-Step4: After running the file successfully, a new file is generated with ".h5" extension.
+Step4: After running the file successfully, a new file is generated with ".h5" extension,
 Step5: Now, in runner.py file, load the file with ".h5" extension.

 That's it.
 You can see the accuracy in classifying the traffic sign images when you place a image infront of camera.